Strategic Plan Development Large Group Workshop

 Student Opinion Survey

 New Student Survey

 The University of Nebraska - Nebraska College of Technical Agriculture (NCTA) is a two year public college of the University of Nebraska system first serving the students and people of Nebraska, but also the nation and the world.
 Since its founding in 1968, NCTA has evolved into a quality institution of higher education, committed to excellence in program offerings, responsive to a dynamically changing agricultural industry and aspirations of a diverse student population.

-The Nebraska College of Technical Agriculture (NCTA), an institution of higher learning, is dedicated to the development and innovative individuals for he agriculture industry and related sciences.
+The Nebraska College of Technical Agriculture (NCTA), an institution of higher learning, is dedicated to the development of innovative individuals for the agriculture industry and related sciences.

 NCTA leads rural community development through technical agriculture in a global economy.